Cenedese Swan or Heron

 This bird weighs about 4 kg (8.8 lbs).
 It is 17" (44 cm) tall.
 It has a blue filament running the length of the body and a matching "blood spot" in the base.
 Photo is courtesy of Jackie Keir.

 These sommerso birds have Cenedese shield labels or are signed.
 They are about 3.5" (8.9 cm) tall and 3.25" (8.3 cm) wide.
-Photo of the bird on top is courtesy of B. W. McEvers.
-Photos of the two birds on bottom is courtesy of Ralph and Sue Jones.
+Photos are courtesy of B. W. McEvers (top) and Ralph and Sue Jones (two on bottom).

 Go to Birds by Cenedese Page 2